reload/harvester/README.md

 2) Configuration
 ----------------

-For the HarvestApp API fetcher to work you need to configure the API info in app/config/
+For the HarvestApp API fetcher to work you need to configure the API info via environment variables in the container:

-    vim app/config/parameters.yml
+    cp docker-compose.override.yml-example docker-compose.override.yml

+Then edit the variables in docker-compose.override.yml, which correspond to those in `parameters.yml`.
+You will need to restart the container if it is already running.

-3) Usage
+1) Usage

 There is a commmand line command available for fetching data from the HarvestApp API.
 This could be executed from crontab